TheBreakingGoodProject/Essential-Medicines/README.md

 We’re here to help every step of the way and have prepared detailed explanations to guide you through the process and assist you with finding the information and filling in the form.
 You can access the guide [here](https://drive.google.com/file/d/1dD6NB0QKUxV41ZdrcXzhqs2vpHYbb_Pb/view?usp=sharing).

 ## What is this?
 If you are new to this project or just happened to stumble upon it, we're happy your here!
-You can find out more information abotu this project on the Breaking Good website [insert link] or on this repository's [wiki](https://github.com/TheBreakingGoodProject/Essential-Medicines/wiki).
+You can find out more information abotu this project on the [Breaking Good website](https://www.breakinggoodproject.com/) or on this repository's [wiki](https://github.com/TheBreakingGoodProject/Essential-Medicines/wiki).